WST-X Series: Wavelet Scattering Transform for Interpretable Speech Deepfake Detection: Introduction

 To address these shortcomings, our work introduces, for the first time, the \textit{wavelet scattering transform} (WST) \cite{mallat2012group,bruna2013invariant, valogiannis2022towards} to SDD.
 WST serves as a bridge between DSP-based and data-driven front-ends, as it can be interpreted as a mathematical counterpart to convolutional layers in neural networks. \emph{Importantly, WST requires no training data} but is entirely defined through invariance and stability properties concerning signal translation and deformation.
-Furthermore, the hierarchical structure of the scattering coefficients offers a clear physical interpretation of multiscale processes, making it suitable for analyzing complex natural sounds \cite{khatami2018origins,licciardi2024whalenet,li2026fast}.
+Furthermore, the hierarchical structure of the scattering coefficients offers a clear physical interpretation of multiscale processes, making it suitable for analyzing speech and sound signals \cite{khatami2018origins,licciardi2024whalenet}.

-Marking the first study of its kind, we propose \textbf{WST-X}, a novel family of front-ends for speech deepfake detection, providing comprehensive experimental analysis using state-of-the-art back-end~\cite{xuan2025fakemamba} on a recent, challenging in-the-wild deepfake detection benchmark~\cite{chandra2025deepfakeeval2024}.
-Our study focuses on how to best integrate the complementary strengths of WST- and SSL-based front-ends, exploring both parallel and cascaded integration strategies.
-These two representations maintain mathematical stability and interpretability, while concurrently capturing both subtle local acoustic artifacts and high-level linguistic or semantic traits.
-To this end, we address the following research questions (RQs):

-\begin{enumerate} \item What are the suitable parameters for the 1D and 2D wavelet scattering transform for speech deepfake detection? \item What is the relative performance gain of WST-X extractors compared to traditional acoustic features? \item How can 1D and 2D WST be integrated with SSL features to provide complementary acoustic details?
-Which fusion strategy achieves better detection performance? \end{enumerate}

-By addressing these questions, our work provides the first evaluation of WST-based representations for speech deepfake detection, laying a foundation for future research in this area.
+We introduce WST-X, a novel family of wavelet-scattering front-ends for SDD that combines the mathematical transparency of wavelets with the representational power of SSL features.
+In particular, we propose two WST-X feature extractor designs, as illustrated in Fig.~\ref{fig:3} and detailed in Section~\ref{subsec:wstx_extractor}.
+A systematic analysis of their control parameters, together with the scattering energy distribution, reveals which configurations best expose synthesis artifacts.
+We conduct experiments on recent Deepfake-Eval-2024~\cite{chandra2025deepfakeeval2024} benchmark, with cross-dataset evaluations on SpoofCeleb~\cite{jung2025spoofceleb} and In-the-Wild~\cite{muller22_interspeech} confirming both generalization and interpretability.
+The latter is substantiated by SHAP feature importance analysis~\cite{NIPS2017_8a20a862} on the scattering coefficients.
+WST-X attains a low real-time factor (RTF) with a parameter budget comparable to existing front-ends, demonstrating its efficiency for real-time audio forensics.